rossta/rossta.github.com/source/blog/2019-01-01-reasons-to-choose-vue.js-in-2019.html.md

 ### 4. A solid ecosystem

 Before Vue, I've gotten frustrated with the fractured nature of learning best practices beyond the basics.
 What client-side router should I use?
 Which data management/Flux implementation should I use?
 How do I test my components?
 How should I configure my build system?
-Over time, answering these questions has gotten easier, depending on the community, but I've like Vue's approach since the start.
+Over time, answering these questions has gotten easier, depending on the community, but I've liked Vue's approach since the start.

 Vue provides official support for several essential add-ons, including `vue-router` for client-side routing, `vuex` for managing state, `vue-test-utils` for unit testing components, the `vue-devtools` browser extension for debugging, Vue CLI as described earlier.
 None of these tools are required Vue can work quite well with alternatives for these libraries, like `redux` or `mobx` instead of `vuex`, or another router.
 The critical point is that the community assists developers by supporting a set of very good recommended defaults, something that a backend framework like Ruby on Rails has traditionally done very well.